import polars as pl

 2 This article itself = ipynb (source notebook) -> qmd -> html , via Quarto

 The analysis focuses on comments/authors (big numbers, activity over time, cohort analysis…) rather than on articles & titles.
-To this end, we also lay the foundations to go deeper in the semantic analysis through semantic search on comments via Sbert
+To this end, we also lay the foundations to go deeper in the semantic analysis through semantic search on comments via Sbert embedding + a Faiss index.

 Some Polars / Plotly config. to better render our data.